Highland Dancing Events

 Donald Liddell Trophy

-for the Best Adult Dancer aged 16 and over in Confined Dances
+for the Best Adult Dancer in Confined Dances

 Linn Trophy

-for the Best Open Dancer aged under 12
+for the Best Premier Dancer aged under 12

 Keith Moncreiff Trophy